-1.4 Sub-Project Background
+1.4 Sub- Project Background

-Component 2 of the "Jhelum and Tawi Flood Disaster Recovery Project" is 'to restore and improve the connectivity disrupted due to the disaster through the reconstruction of damaged roads and bridges'.
-The component will finance and support the reconstruction of about 300 km. of damaged roads and associated drainage works, retaining walls, breast walls, and other structures to increase resilience, designed to be seismic resilient (as per the guidelines of the Bureau of Indian Standards) and concerning topography and hydrology (as per the guidelines of the Indian Roads Congress, the Ministry of Road Transport and Highways), and projected demographic changes.
+The component 2 of "Jhelum and Tawi Flood Disaster Recovery Project" is 'to restore and improve the connectivity disrupted due to the disaster through the reconstruction of damaged roads and bridges'.
+The component will finance and support the reconstruction of about 300 kms. of damaged roads and associated drainage works, retaining walls, breast walls and other structures to increase resilience, designed to be seismic resilient (as per the guidelines of the Bureau of Indian Standards) and with regard to topography and hydrology (as per the guidelines of the Indian Roads Congress, the Ministry of Road Transport and Highways), and projected demographic changes.
+One of the identified roads under package 4 is "Improvement & Upgradation of existing Chiralla Link Road" sub-project.
+The proposed road sub-project falls in Doda District of Jammu Province.
+The total length of the proposed road for reconstruction is 10.139 kms.
+It will be a single lane road with 3.75 m, carriageway.

-&lt;sup>1 Source: JTFRP- Environmental & Social Management Framework (ESMF), 2015.
+1 Source: JTFRP- Environmental & Social Management Framework (ESMF), 2015.